On StarNow, Casting Professionals connect directly with the talent, and can offer whatever fee they feel is fair for the job on offer, within reason.

 For commercial productions with professional crews that will have bigger industry reach, we strongly encourage you to consider whether you are paying what the job is worth, whatever the experience level of the talent.

-Some factors that would generally indicate a production is commercial include: most people on set being paid, a profit being made from the end product (e.g. ticket sales, increased product sales), or budget being assigned to the production in other areas (e.g. script, marketing, location).
+Some factors that would generally indicate a production is commercial include: most people on set being paid, a profit is intended to made from the end product (e.g. ticket sales, increased product sales from improved website), or budget being assigned to the production in other areas (e.g. script, marketing, location).

 If you still need help, you can also search the Internet for union rates in your area.
 These provide a good guide for the minimum rates expected and some unions even have template contracts you can use.